mlengineershub/dagster_qa_extractor/README.md

 ## 🤝 Collaboration & Contributions

-🔹 **Want to improve the dataset?**
+🔹 **Want to improve the project?**
-I’d love to collaborate!
-If you have **books from other AI-related fields** or even want to generalize this to **other technical domains (e.g., Cybersecurity, Mathematics, Data Engineering, etc.)**, feel free to contribute.
+I'd love to collaborate!
+If you want to extend this to **other technical domains**, feel free to contribute.

 🔹 **How to Contribute?**
-- You can **suggest new books** to be processed.
+- You can **suggest new content sources** to be processed.
-- If you want to **extend the script to other domains**, I’d be happy to review PRs and collaborate.
+- If you want to **extend the script to other domains**, I'd be happy to review PRs and collaborate.
-- If you find **errors or inconsistencies**, feel free to refine the dataset.
+- If you find **errors or inconsistencies**, feel free to submit improvements.

 ---

 ## ⚡ Why This Project Matters

 This project demonstrates how **LLMs can automate knowledge extraction**.
-Instead of manually crafting interview questions from hundreds of pages, we:
+Instead of manually crafting interview questions, we:

-✅ **Use LLMs to extract meaningful insights** from authoritative sources.
+✅ **Use LLMs to extract meaningful insights** from technical content.
-✅ **Ensure high-quality, structured Q&A pairs** for study, fine-tuning, and AI-powered interview assistants.
+✅ **Ensure high-quality, structured Q&A pairs** for study and AI-powered interview assistants.
 ✅ **Create a scalable and adaptable pipeline** that can be expanded to more fields.

-If you’re working in **AI, ML, NLP, or education**, this project showcases a real-world application of **LLMs beyond chatbots—using them for structured knowledge curation.**

 ---